nixworks/public/news/2010/06/22/index.md

 ##### Yesterday's train crash
 ### [At least 60 people are killed and hundreds disappear after a derailed train plunges into a ravine in the Republic of the Congo.
 The accident happened after the train left the coastal town of Pointe-Noire on the Chemin de Fer Congo Ocean (CFCO) line to the capital Brazzaville. ](/news/2010/06/22/at-least-60-people-are-killed-and-hundreds-disappear-after-a-derailed-train-plunges-into-a-ravine-in-the-republic-of-the-congo-the-accident.md)
-_Context: Pointe-Noire, yesterday's train crash, Chemin de Fer Congo Ocean, Brazzaville, Republic of the Congo_
+_Context: Chemin de Fer Congo Ocean, Republic of the Congo, Pointe-Noire, Brazzaville, yesterday's train crash_

 ##### The widespread floods
 ### [The death toll from floods and mudslides reaches at least 31 people in Alagoas and Pernambuco in northeastern Brazil. ](/news/2010/06/22/the-death-toll-from-floods-and-mudslides-reaches-at-least-31-people-in-alagoas-and-pernambuco-in-northeastern-brazil.md)